jnikula/hawkmoth/doc/syntax.rst

 Trailing Comments
 ~~~~~~~~~~~~~~~~~

-Trailing documentation comments are block comments of that start with ``/**<``.
+Trailing documentation comments are block comments that start with ``/**<``.
-They are attached to the C or C++ construct they follow and should be placed
+These are attached to the C or C++ construct they follow and should be placed
-immediately after the construct.
+on the same line, immediately after the construct.

 .. code-block:: c